Sxlitude/antinuke/README.md

 - anti mass role delete

 ### Setup
+#### Private Mode
+- Change the `files/settings.js` and use the bot as normal.
+- Make sure your bot has Members intent & Messages intent enabled
+- Edit the settings.js file which can be found in files folder.
+#### Public Mode
+- in `files/settings.js`, make sure privateMode is set to false.
 - Make sure your bot has Members intent & Messages intent enabled
 - Edit the settings.js file which can be found in files folder.